wyrde/wyrde-comfyui-workflows/basics/README.md

 * ComfyUI has a philosophy of keep it simple.
 Don't try to create a "do it all" workflow, instead focus on a specific objective.
 * use the _CheckpointLoaderSimple_ node to load checkpoints.
 It will auto pick the right settings depending on your GPU.

+## Tabs

+Comfy runs as a service with a web-based front end (the user interrface).
+This means more than one tab to can be opened.
+But there's a few things to look out for.
+* F5 will refresh to the most recently queued workflow.
+Avoid F5 if you don't want to lose work in a different tab.
+* Use the "new tab" command and copy-paste the URL.
+  * or control+left click the url in the cmd/ps window (windows)
+* Do not use "duplicate tab".
+It dupilicates evrything about the original, included session information, which makes the output go wonky.

 ##
 This directory conatains some basic workflows showing beginning principles.
 Think of them as badly organized tutorials.